Methodology

 What the score IS NOT

-- Not a prediction of future risk.
+• Not a prediction of what will happen next.

 Known limitations